AN UPDATED REVIEW OF PHARMACOLOGICAL STUDIES ON FICUS BENGALENSIS LINN.HTML Full Text

-- Mahalakshmi M, Parimala M and Shoba FG: Evaluation of anti-diarrhoeal potential of methanol extract of Ficus bengalensis leaf and Mangifera indica Linn. stem bark and root bark.
+- Mahalakshmi M, Parimala M and Shoba FG: Evaluation of the anti-diarrhoeal potential of methanol extract of Ficus benghalensis leaf and Mangifera indica Linn. stem bark and root bark.
 International Jour of Pharmacognosy and Phytochemical Research 2014; 6(3): 454-458.

-- Daniel RS, Devi KS, Augusti KT and Sudhakaran NCR: Mechanism of action of antiatherogenic and related effects of Ficus bengalensis flavonoids in experimental animals.
-Ind.
-J. Exp.
-Biol.
-2003; 41(4): 296-303.
+- Daniel RS, Devi KS, Augusti KT and Sudhakaran NCR: Mechanism of action of antiatherogenic and related effects of Ficus benghalensis flavonoids in experimental animals.
+Ind J Exp Biol 2003; 41(4): 296-303.

 - Mousa O, Vuorela P, Kiviranta J, Wahab SA, Hiltohen R and Vuorela H: Bioactivity of certain Egyptian Ficus species.
 J Ethnopharmacol 1994; 41: 71-6.

-- Shukla R, Gupta S, Gambhir JK, Prabhu KM and Murthy PS: Antioxidant effect of aqueous extract of the bark of Ficus bengalensis in hypercholesterolaemic rabbits J Ethnopharmacol 2004; 92(1): 47-5.
+- Shukla R, Gupta S, Gambhir JK, Prabhu KM and Murthy PS: Antioxidant effect of aqueous extract of the bark of Ficus benghalensis in hypercholesterolemic rabbits.
+J Ethnopharmacol 2004; 92(1): 47-5.